 Application procedure and key dates

 The application process consists of two steps.
 The first step is to apply through an online application form between 1 December 2016 – 24:00 GMT 16 January 2017.
-Successful candidates will be notified by the end of January 2017 (preliminary date: 25 January 2017).
-The shortlisted candidates will need to submit a detailed application with a Motivation letter, a Europass CV and a passport copy for the second step 1 – 10 February 2017.
+The lists of successful candidates has been notified.
+The successful candidates will need to submit a detailed application with a Motivation letter, a Europass CV and a passport copy for the second step 1 – 10 February 2017.
 The two-step application process aims at offering transparency in the selection process.

 The scholarship covers both tuition fees (paid directly to the Swedish university/university college by the Swedish Institute) and living expenses to the amount of SEK 9,000 per month.
 There are no additional grants for family members.